icefoxen/rfcs/rfcs/00001-distributed-identity.md

 ```

 This gets published as an IPFS object with the hash `QmKey2`.
 Now when the user submits a request they sign it with the new key.
 The server checks the public key and says "oh this is not `joe#QmKey1`
 but if I follow the chain backwards then it has been signed by
 `QmKey1` so I know it's a legit continuation of the same identity".

 ## Updating keys

-Part of the problem with GPG is that key management is a pain in the
-ass.
-But, being able to expire and replace keys is critical for
+Key management is a pain in the ass.
+But, being able to expire and
-defensive security (replace a key if it gets compromised), pre-emptive
+replace keys is critical for defensive security (replace a key if it
-hardening (it's harder to compromise a key if they change every N
+gets compromised), pre-emptive hardening (it's harder to compromise a
-months), and usability (a hard drive crash destroys a key, it needs to
+key if they change every N months), and usability (a hard drive crash
-be replaced with a new one).
+destroys a key, it needs to be replaced with a new one).

-This system cannot address these problems.
+This system cannot address all these problems.
 All it can do is allow
 keys to have expiration dates, and allow a user to advertise a newer
 key that is authenticated by an older one.
 There is no way to revoke
 compromised keys, no way to recover lost/destroyed private keys, and